 We restrict our discussion to Euler angles, the standard parameterization in physics, acknowledging potential drawbacks that can be addressed by alternative representations \cite{Mayerhofer2005}.
 One such alternative is the use of unit quaternions, commonly applied in computer graphics, aviation, and robotics \cite{Coutsias1999,Rapaport2004,LaValle2006,Karney2007,PerezSala2013}.

-The remainder of this paper is organized as follows: Section~\ref{averaging:euler_angle_integrals} formulates the problem of orientation averaging in terms of integrals over Euler angles, establishing the mathematical framework for the subsequent discussions.
-In Section~\ref{averaging:measures}, we review and adapt selected measures to quantify the performance of numerical integration methods specifically tailored to Euler angle integrals.
-These performance measures are employed in Section~\ref{averaging:overview} to review various quadrature methods and to provide an in-depth comparison.
-General recommendations for selecting the most suitable methods are formulated in Sec.~\ref{averaging:recommendations}.
-Section~\ref{averaging:examples} demonstrates the practical application of these insights through three selected examples from the field of molecular physics.
-We highlight how the properties of the light-molecule interaction influence the choice of the quadrature method.
-Finally, in Section~\ref{averaging:python_package}, we introduce a software package that offers an easy-to-use and flexible interface for a comprehensive collection of quadrature methods, facilitating their practical application.
+The remainder of this paper is organized as follows: Section~\ref{averaging:euler_angle_integrals} formulates orientation averaging in terms of integrals over Euler angles, establishing the mathematical framework for the subsequent discussions.
+In Section~\ref{averaging:measures}, we review and adapt selected measures to quantify the performance of numerical integration methods.
+These performance measures are employed in Section~\ref{averaging:overview} to review various quadrature methods and provide general recommendations for method selection in Sec.~\ref{averaging:recommendations}.
+Section~\ref{averaging:examples} applies these insights to three selected examples from the field of molecular physics, highlighting how the properties of the light-molecule interaction influence the choice of the quadrature method.
+Finally, Sec.~\ref{averaging:python_package} introduces a software package offering a flexible, easy-to-use interface for a comprehensive collection of quadrature methods, facilitating their practical application.